KNowledgeOnWebScale/knoodle/README.md

 1. Update the variable `employeesUrl` in `js/index.js` to point to your list of people that will use KNoodle.
 2. Update the method `fetchParticipantWebIDs` in `js/utils.js` to extract the people from the data that is found at `employeesUrl`.
 3. Update the variable `participants` in `js/index.js` to remove the dummy people.
+4. Update the generated browser index.js file via `npx webpack`.

 ## Development

 - You find all HTML of the application in `index.html`.
 - You find the frequently asked questions page in the folder `faq`.
-- You find all used libraries in the folder `lib`.
+- You find some used libraries in the folder `lib`, most are handled using webpack.
+To create a development webpack bundle, check the commented lines in `webpack.config.js`
 - You find all custom JavaScript in the folder `js`.

 ## License

 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).